60+ Traditional Greek Foods to Try (IMMEDIATELY)

 It apparently has a bit of a sweet and sour flavor, because of the vinegar that’s added to the sauce, and that sounds so good. 👍

-Also, with other ingredients like lots of garlic, feta, honey, and tomatoes, I think this is a great Greek food to have for dinner.
+Also, with other ingredients like lots of garlic, feta, honey, and tomatoes, I think this is a great traditional Greek food to have for dinner.

 Skordostoumbi Recipe